 Then there was the abuse from within his own ranks.
 Militant feminists who hated him simply because he was male, meddling in women's affairs.
 Never mind whose side he was on, that piece of protuberant flesh made him an enemy, a quisling, a wolf in sheep's clothing.
 It was politically incorrect to judge someone by their body type – apparently that rule didn't apply to gender.

-In the winter, Mark bundled in layers until he looked like a six-foot four-inch tall pumpkin.
+In the winter, Mark bundled in layers until he looked like a six-foot two-inch tall pumpkin.
 Long underwear and knee socks.
 T-shirt, shirt, sweater, and a down coat.
 Two pairs of gloves and a hat.
 The sun didn't even come up for an hour after he got there.
 And after five hours of walking the line, he'd get home again, and stand under a hot shower for 30 minutes just to get the circulation back in his feet.
 To get the chill from his bones, to make his skin feel warm again.

 But he had a gift for leadership, so they elected him captain; and he had a gift for observation, so he acted as a spotter.
 Anyone could walk, anyone could guard, but no one could see as well as Mark could.
 He'd see the car approach from a block away, and spot "the look".
 The tenseness in the driver's shoulders, the fear in the passenger's eyes.
 The way they slowed to watch but avoided all eye contact.
 And this car – there was more than just "the look" in this one.
 It silently screamed for help.
 So instead of sending one of his team of escorts, Mark took it himself.